 March 15, 1939: Germany invades Czechoslovakia.
-Czech pilots flee to England, joining the RAF.
+Czech and Slovak pilots flee to England, joining the RAF.
 After the war, back home, they are put in labor camps, suspected of anti-Communist ideas.
 This film cuts between a post-war camp where Franta is a prisoner and England during the war, where Franta is like a big brother to Karel, a very young pilot.
 On maneuvers, Karel crash lands by the rural home of Susan, an English woman whose husband is MIA.
 She spends one night with Karel, and he thinks he's found the love of his life.
 It's complicated by Susan's attraction to Franta.
 How will the three handle innocence, Eros, friendship, and the heat of battle?
 When war ends, what then?
 Written by

 The most expensive Czech movie so far.
 The most expensive scene from total budget of 8 milion USD is where British Spitfire attacks German train.
 It cost more than the whole Oscar-winning Sverak's movie Kolya (Kolja).
 See more »